 Where an allied health professional provides multiple services to the same patient under referral, the allied health professional must provide a written report back to the referring GP after the first and last services, or more often if clinically necessary.

 Written reports should include:

-- any investigations, tests, and/or assessments carried out on the patient; - any treatment provided; - proposed future management of the patient's condition or problem; and - proposed future management as necessary.
+- any investigations, tests, and/or assessments carried out on the patient; - any treatment provided; and - proposed future management of the patient's condition or problem.